djipco/surface-scanmeister/dependencies/sane/README.md

 Place the source patches used to build the committed binaries in `dependencies/sane/patches`.
 Name each patch after the upstream SANE version and the change it makes.

+The `VERSION` file should be completed with the exact upstream SANE version, backend version, target architecture, source commit/tag, patch list, expected `scanimage -V`, expected maximum `-y`, and build date for the committed binaries.

 The committed `scanimage` and `libsane-genesys.so.1.1.1` binaries should be rebuildable from: